Monday, November 30, 2015

 Sometimes the best prayer is just to give thanks.
 This round pillow showcases a universal multi-racial hand that represents all the races, reaching up and touching the universal hand of Love, represented as pure energy.
 The design and prayer are printed on both sides.

-This next pillow features a prayer of allegiance to God, whose real name is Love.
+This next prayer pillow features a prayer of allegiance to God, whose real name is Love.
 It is displayed on a cloud like background and is printed on both sides.

 See the Allegiance Pillow in pink.